cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 In this section, we assume that you have a PostgresSQL backend set up and ready to go.
 Concretely this means:

 + The PostgresSQL backend is publicly available via some URL.
-We'll refer to this public URL by the environment variable `$REMOTE_DB_URL`
+We'll refer to this public URL by the environment variable `REMOTE_DB_URL`
 + Admin-level database credentials exist to allow you to create the application user.
-We'll refer to them as the environment variables `$REMOTE_DB_ADMIN_USER` and `$REMOTE_DB_ADMIN_PASSWORD`
+We'll refer to them as the environment variables `REMOTE_DB_ADMIN_USER` and `REMOTE_DB_ADMIN_PASSWORD`

 Please ensure the environment variables are set to reflect your environment.
 For example, if you followed along in the last section and are using minikube for your local K8s cluster, you can run: